 Although we still need much more representation, this is a time for hope and celebration!

 A rising generation of Native and First Nations writers and illustrators is creating respectful, authentic, and entertaining books that reflect their kids and communities to young readers.

 - Vote for more quality children’s and YA books with Native/First Nations characters and themes by purchasing them or checking them out of libraries.
 (For that matter, advocate for financing for schools and libraries).

-- Ensure the personal libraries of our children (and those we love) include quality books with Native themes (and make sure they have access to others at their libraries).
+- Ensure the personal libraries of our children and teens (and those we care about) include quality books with Indigenous characters and themes (and make sure they have access to others at their libraries).

 - Advocate for accurate, integrated representation of Native peoples, contemporary issues, and history in school curriculums (through books, Native speakers, films, and more).

 - Encourage and support Native storytellers, authors, and illustrators.

 - Honor our commitments to the education of Native children.